Skip to Content

 How do You Use The Pay Per Item Laundry with Norwegian Cruise Line?

-If you aren’t doing the full bag promotion you must fill out the laundry sheet and total up the amount that you are spending.
 I’m sure that the laundry checks this but it’s always good to have an idea of how much you are spending too.
 It’s also important that you sign the form.

-Norwegian Cruise Line Laundry Terms:
+Norwegian Cruise Line Laundry Terms and Conditions:

 Norwegian have an extra charge for silk items as these are washed separately.